Deenbe/aws-labs/personalise/personalise.md

 ----

-## 3. Creating your Personalise Dataset Group
+## 3. Creating your Personalize Dataset Group

 ### 3.1 Start by creating your dataset, by providing a memorable name.